Placement Services: African American Adoption and other Infants of Color

 Creating strong, loving adoptive families for children of color

-No child can afford to wait for a loving family.
-Individuals who wish to adopt across racial lines can be wonderful parents to children of color if they are willing and able to support their child's heritage.
-It is essential for families to have strategies that ensure that their lifestyle does not result in racial or cultural isolation for their childwhich is why Pact offers special educational and support programs for those considering transracial adoption.
+Individuals who wish to adopt across racial lines (transracial adoption) can be wonderful parents, if they are willing and capable of supporting their child's heritage.
+It is essential for transracial adoptive families to ensure that their lifestyle does not result in racial or cultural isolation for their child.
+If you are considering adopting across racial lines, Pact has special educational and support programs in place to help you anticipate and meet the needs of your adopted child.
+We often work with families who are adopting transracially by providing education and preparation, whether those families work with Pact for placement or complete their placements with other agencies.

 All of our services are free to expectant parents, and our placement services for pre-adoptive parents are offered on a steep sliding scale based on income, so that no qualified low- or middle-income families are barred from adopting due to prohibitive costs.
 Pact is known around the country as a model and advocate of ethical, honest, anti-racist adoption practices.